 2.1.5.
 Public Notice.
-A Public Notice of the RFQ shall be posted, at least ten (10) business days prior to receipt of proposals for design-build or construction management services, , in a newspaper or newspapers of general circulation in the area in which the contract is to be performed and on the HRSD Internet website.
+A Public Notice of the RFQ shall be posted, at least ten (10) business days prior to receipt of proposals for design-build or construction management services on the HRSD Internet website.
 For Construction management services, the Public Notice shall also be published on the Commonwealth of Virginia's central electronic procurement website, known as eVA, at least thirty (30) days prior to the date set for receipt of qualification proposals.
 The Public Notice shall be sent directly to firms that have requested to be notified of work and may be sent to those firms believed to be qualified to perform the work.
-The Public Notice shall also be sent directly to organizations promoting small, women-owned, minority-owned and service disabled veteran-owned businesses and to similar businesses that have requested to be notified and/or are believed to be qualified to perform the work.
+The Public Notice shall also be sent directly to organizations promoting small, women-owned, minority-owned and service-disabled veteran-owned businesses and to similar businesses that have requested to be notified and/or are believed to be qualified to perform the work.
 An affidavit shall be placed in the project file certifying the advertising date and method.

-Adopted: December 16, 2014 Effective: August 1, 2020 Page 3 of 9 Adopted: December 16, 2014 Revised: Effective: July 27, 2020 August 1, 2020 Page 3 of 9 -- -- ---------- ------------------- ------------------------ --------------------------------- -------------
+Adopted: December 16, 2014 Revised: June 25, 2024 Page 3 of 9 ---------- ------------------- ---------- --------------- -------------

 - 2.1.6.
 Contacts by Proposers.
 Proposers may contact only the HRSD representative designated in the RFQ related to questions pertaining to the project.
 Responses to these questions which are relevant to the work will be documented and addenda will be issued to all proposers who have requested a copy of the RFQ. - 2.1.7.
 Selection Committee.
 A Selection Committee shall evaluate the Statements of Qualifications (SOQ) and short-list proposers for further consideration.
-The Selection Committee shall consist of at least three (3) qualified HRSD staff members appointed by the Director of Engineering.
+The Selection Committee shall consist of at least three (3) qualified HRSD staff members appointed by the Chief Engineer.
 The members of the Selection Committee shall have experience relevant to the project, with backgrounds in such areas as design, construction, contracts, project management and operations/maintenance. - 2.1.8.
 Statements of Qualifications.
 The Selection Committee shall request a SOQ from any firm desiring consideration.
 The SOQ shall provide the information requested in the RFQ.
 Firms submitting a SOQ shall provide the electronic document by the date and time listed in the RFQ. - 2.1.9.
 Pre-Proposal Conference.
 A pre-proposal conference may be held for complex or large projects to ensure clarity, review potential problems with the Scope of Work and answer questions related to the project.
 Attendance at the pre-proposal conference may be optional or mandatory as specified in the RFQ.
 If attendance is mandatory, SOQ's shall be considered only from those firms who attended the conference and met the requirements listed in the RFQ related to the pre-proposal conference. - 2.1.10.
 Opening of Statement of Qualifications.
-The Director of Engineering or his/her designee shall document receipt of the SOQ's at the specified time and place.
-SOQ's not received at the specified time will not be considered.
+The Chief Engineer or his/her designee shall document receipt of the SOQ's at the specified time and place.
+SOQ's not received at the specified time will not be considered. - 2.1.11.
+Changes to the RFQ.
+The Selection Committee shall determine whether any changes to the RFQ should be made to clarify errors, omissions or ambiguities or to incorporate project improvements or additional details.
+If such changes are required, an addendum shall be issued.